AntoineDarveau/tutorials/use_pycharm_with_remote.md

 b.
 Then you can manage your ssh configurations or create a new one by clicking on the + sign.

 c.
 For the rest, it is relatively straigthforward.
 We will take an example here with a .ssh/config file.
 I think it is the simplest way to work.
-To generate it see this tutorial.
+To generate it see the  tutorial on [ssh configuration for astro servers](ssh_config_on_astro_servers.md).
 Then you just have to use the name of the server in the config file.
 In this situation, the proxy jump is handle within the config file!